andywenk/mongodb_basics/MongoDB_basics.md

 ### Removing a document with **remove()**
 URL: [http://docs.mongodb.org/manual/reference/method/db.collection.remove/](http://docs.mongodb.org/manual/reference/method/db.collection.remove/)

 The remove() method is basically the same as find() (see next).
-It is expecting a JSON string with information about which document to remove from the collection.
+It is expecting a document with information about which document to remove from the collection.
 The most obvious way is to remove a documetn by its _id:

 	> db.people.find()
 	{ 	"_id" : ObjectId("509588e8cbba747f461b00ab"),